kecheng55/kecheng/content/publication/Chemical Engineering Journal-2023/index.md

 ---
-title: 'Self-assembled nano-photosensitizer for targeted, activatable, and biosafe cancer phototheranostics'
+title: 'Black phosphorus nanosheets enhance differentiation of neural progenitor cells for improved treatment in spinal cord injury'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Fumei He
   - admin
   - Junyang Qi
-  - Jie Zhang
+  - Fangjie He
-  - Huangxu Li
+  - Chengjun Chu
-  - Xiaojie Ren
+  - Yue Xiong
-  - Wenyu Wei
+  - Jingxin Zhao
-  - Lingkuan Meng
+  - JiaQi Ding
-  - Jing Li
+  - FanShu Kong
-  - Qianqian Li
+  - ZiMeng Cao
-  - Huatang Zhang
+  - Gan Liu
   - Wenbin Deng
-  - Hongyan Sun
-  - Lin Mei

-date: '2022-11-15'
+date: '2023-09-15'
-doi: 10.1016/j.biomaterials.2022.121916
+doi: 10.1016/j.cej.2023.1449776

 # Schedule page publish date (NOT publication's date).
-publishDate: '2022-11-15T00:00:00Z'
+publishDate: '2023-09-15T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;